rocketmlhq/rmldnn/tutorials/self_supervised_inpainting/README.rst

 Because the encoder layers have exactly the same names in both networks, their weights will be transfered from the feature extraction network into the classifier network when we load the model checkpoint in the next run.
-Then, by marking those layers with ``trainable = false``, we instruct `rmldnn` to freeze their weights, leaving only the Dense layer parameters to be trained with labeled data.
+Then, we can freeze the weights of certain layers by setting ``trainable = false``, in which case only the remaining (unfrozen) layers would be further trained.
+The more unfrozen layers we have, the better the final accuracy will be, but the longer it will take to train the classifier.
+The Dense layer must be trained from scratch, of course.

 The following file,
 `config_inpaint_classifier.json <https://github.com/rocketmlhq/rmldnn/blob/main/tutorials/self_supervised_inpainting/config_inpaint_classifier.json>`__,